Economy of Maharashtra: Energy production

 Although its population makes Maharashtra one of the country's largest energy users, conservation mandates, mild weather in the largest population centres and strong environmental movements have kept its per capita energy use to one of the lowest of any Indian state.
 The high electricity demand of the state constitutes 13% of the total installed electricity generation capacity in India, which is mainly from fossil fuels such as coal and natural gas.
 There are large coal production facilities in Chandrapur district.
 The Vidarbha region of the state is known to have significant coal reserves.
 Mumbai High, the offshore oilfield 165 km off the coast of Mumbai, accounts for a significant percentage of the total crude oil production in India.

-Nuclear and renewable sources such as Hydroelectricity, Wind, solar, and biomass make a smaller contribution to electricity generation capability in the state.
+Nuclear and renewable sources such as hydroelectricity, wind, solar, and biomass make a smaller contribution to electricity generation capability in the state.
 A number of sugar mills use bagasse cogeneration to produce electricity for the mill use and surplus for the grid.

 Maharashtra is the largest power generating state in India, with installed electricity generation capacity of 44 thousand MW.
 The state forms a major constituent of the western grid of India, which now comes under the North, East, West and North Eastern (NEWNE) grids of India.
 Maharashtra Power Generation Company (MAHAGENCO) operates thermal power plants.
 In addition to the state government-owned power generation plants, there are privately owned power generation plants that transmit power through the Maharashtra State Electricity Transmission Company, which is responsible for transmission of electricity in the state.

-There are a number of hydroelectric projects, particularly in western Maharashtra districts of Pune, Satara and Kolhapur for electricity generation.
-Koyna Hydroelectric Project in satara district is the largest by generation capacity in the state.
-The state also has a good potential for wind generated electricity, and is one of the leading states in generating wind power.
+There are a number of hydroelectric projects, particularly in the western Maharashtra districts of Pune, Satara and Kolhapur.
+Koyna Hydroelectric Project in the district of Satara is the largest by generation capacity in the state.
+The state also has strong potential for wind generated electricity, and is one of the leading states in generated wind power.

-Mahavitaran(Maharashtra State Electricity Distribution Company Limited) is responsible for distribution of electricity throughout the state by buying power from Mahanirmiti, captive power plants, other state electricity boards and private sector power generation companies.
+Mahavitaran (Maharashtra State Electricity Distribution Company Limited) is responsible for distribution of electricity throughout the state by buying power from Mahanirmiti, captive power plants, other state electricity boards and private sector power generation companies.
 Some areas of Mumbai get their electricity from private sector companies such as Brihanmumbai Electric Supply and Transport, Tata Power and Adani Electricity Mumbai Limited are electricity distributors.